 - 4.2.3.1.
 To support walking and cycling as viable modes of transportation for commuter, recreational and other travel.
-City-wide active transportation shall be supported through: - a. the provision of appropriate facilities and infrastructure, such as sidewalks, trails and bicycle lanes, which may be secured through the development approvals process, and to ensure universal accessibility for such facilities and infrastructure; - maximizing connections to significant destinations, including Intensification Areas, employment clusters, schools and institutions, parks and open spaces, and other key public places; - c. ensuring safe and convenient pedestrian and bicycle travel within the street network to facilitate movement and contribute to healthy communities;

-- d. implementing and regularly updating the Pedestrian and Bicycle Master Plan, consistent with York Region's Pedestrian and Cycling Master Plan, to ensure pedestrian and bicycle facilities are effectively meeting the needs of users and potential users; and, - e. establishing annual targets for the provision of bicycle lanes and routes, multi-use pathways, and trails and including them in the City's capital plan. - 4.2.3.2.
-To ensure that the comprehensive pedestrian and bicycle network addresses the needs of all Vaughan's residents and employees, including children, seniors and people with disabilities, and that bicycle and pedestrian facilities are supported through appropriate design, signage and consistent safety enforcement. - 4.2.3.3.
-To maximize the connectivity of the street network for pedestrians and cyclists by: - a. ensuring grid-like connectivity that minimizes trip distance; - b. ensuring that gaps in the street network are minimized by the provision of strategically located sidewalk and pathway connections; - ensuring that the design of large development sites supports multi-use pathways and access points on-site and maximizes connectivity to the surrounding pedestrian and bicycle networks; - d. ensuring convenient and direct connections to transit stops and stations; and, - ensuring the provision of grade-separated pedestrian and bicycle crossings of controlled access highways and rail lines where such corridors limit accessibility and restrict pedestrian and bicycle activities. - 4.2.3.4.
-To require sidewalks on both sides of the street on all arterial and collector streets, streets in Intensification Areas and local streets that contain schools, transit stops and stations or other public facilities, with the exception of streets in Heritage Conservation Districts or in the Countryside.
-In all other locations sidewalk provisions will be determined through the Block Plan process.
-Where sidewalks are currently not provided on both sides of the street, sidewalks shall be considered during major redevelopment or substantial reconstruction of the right-of-way.
-All sidewalks shall be built to City guidelines and standards, to accommodate and encourage safe travel by pedestrians. - 4.2.3.5.
-That dedicated bicycle lanes shall be encouraged, where feasible, on arterial and collector streets.

-- 4.2.3.6.
-To facilitate convenient bicycle travel within the street network by minimizing restrictions to bicycle flow and considering the specific needs of cyclists in street design and traffic safety measures. - 4.2.3.7.
+City-wide active transportation will be supported through: - the provision of appropriate facilities and infrastructure, such as sidewalks, trails and bicycle lanes, which may be secured through the development approvals process, and to plan for universal accessibility for such facilities and infrastructure: - maximizing connections to significant destinations, including Intensification Areas, employment clusters, schools and institutions, parks and open spaces, and other key public places; - c. ensuring safe and convenient pedestrian and bicycle travel within the street network to facilitate movement and contribute to healthy communities; - d. implementing and regularly updating the Pedestrian and Bicycle Master Plan, consistent with York Region's Pedestrian and Cycling Master Plan, to meet the needs of users of pedestrian and bicycle facilities. - e. working with the Region, Province, Metrolinx and other partners to develop innovative programs to enhance, expand and support active transportation such as complete walking and cycling networks, bike sharing programs and education and information; and, - f. establishing annual targets for the provision of bicycle lanes and routes, multi-use pathways, and trails and including them in the City's capital plan. - 4.2.3.2.
+To support a comprehensive pedestrian and bicycle network that addresses the needs of all Vaughan's residents and employees, including children, seniors and people with disabilities, and that bicycle and pedestrian facilities are supported through appropriate design, signage and consistent safety enforcement. - 4.2.3.3.
+To maximize the connectivity of the street network for pedestrians and cyclists by: - ensuring grid-like connectivity that minimizes trip distance; - b. ensuring that gaps in the street network are minimized by the provision of strategically located sidewalk and pathway connections; - c. ensuring that the design of large development sites supports multi-use pathways and access points on-site and maximizes connectivity to the surrounding pedestrian and bicycle networks; - d. ensuring convenient and direct connections to transit stops and stations; and, - e. ensuring the provision of grade-separated pedestrian and bicycle crossings of controlled access highways and rail lines where such corridors limit accessibility and restrict pedestrian and bicycle activities. - 4.2.3.4.
+In order to promote increased pedestrian activity and enhance access to transit services and community facilities, sidewalks shall be provided on both sides of the street on all arterial and collector streets, and streets in Intensification Areas.
+Within areas in proximity to schools, parks, transit stops and stations, and other public facilities, sidewalks on both sides of the street may be considered through the Block Plan approval process.
+Where sidewalks are currently not provided on both sides of the street, sidewalks will be considered during major redevelopment or substantial reconstruction of the right-of-way.
+All sidewalks shall be provided and located in accordance with City guidelines and standards to accommodate and encourage safe travel by pedestrians. - 4.2.3.5.
+To plan for dedicated bicycle lanes, where feasible, on arterial and collector streets. - 4.2.3.6.
+To facilitate convenient bicycle travel within the street network by minimizing restrictions to bicycle flow and considering the specific needs of cyclists in street design and traffic safety measures.

+4.2.3.7.
 To encourage a comprehensive network of connected parks and multi-use trails within utility and abandoned rail corridors to support pedestrians and cyclists and augment the on-street network.